North America Carbon Steel Industry Outlook from 2023 to 2033

 Booming Building and Construction Business Driving Demand in the United States

-The United States carbon steel business size is projected to reach US$ 91.5 billion by 2033.
-Over the assessment period, demand for carbon steel in the United States is predicted to rise at a CAGR of 4.4%.
+The United States' carbon steel business size is projected to reach USD 91.5 billion by 2033.
+Over the assessment period, demand for carbon steel in the United States is projected to increase at a compound annual growth rate (CAGR) of 4.4%.

-Multiple factors are expected to stimulate the growth of the carbon steel business in the United States.
+Several factors are anticipated to drive the growth of the carbon steel industry in the United States.
 These include the rising usage of carbon steel products in the thriving building and construction sector.

 In the United States, the building and construction sector is experiencing a remarkable surge in demand due to several factors.
 These factors include the rapid growth of the population, resulting in the need for increased residential and commercial spaces and infrastructure.